 You will be enthused and wowed the first time you are understood and those tiny hands grab the blue shirt.

 4. Gentle: Teaching gentle co-exist with sensory.
 When baby feels a soft object and wants to grab, guide babies hand slowly over the material, hair, object and calmly say, “gentle.”
 When baby wants to grab again repeat, “gentle.”
+If baby pulls your hair, refrain from over reacting (for sometimes baby can think this humorous) and calmly say, “That hurts.
+Gentle.” and repeat show them what gentle is.

 This tool is especially important if you have pets because babies love to grab fur and hair.
 Gentle can also save someone’s dangling jewelry.
 Most importantly, gentle will continue to grow with their social skills and applying the word when interacting with friends.
+When the toddler is in full force mode trying to plow the others over…. they will understand they need to be gentle around peers or children younger than them.

 5. Feelings: Reading books about feelings while acting them out helps baby understand the differences between: happy, sad, frustrated, angry, excited…. and the list goes on.